robconery/blog/_posts/2012-07-04-try-it-quiet.md

 categories: Node JavaScript Speaking
 ---

 ## New.
 Not New.
+Amazing.

 NDC is dominated by Microsoft developers - many of whom are curious about other technologies like Node and Rails.
 When trying to describe Node to a Microsoft developer a natural Q&A starts that can go a number of ways - but I found, oddly, that the outcome was quite predictable.

 A number of .NET developers kept on me about "how is this new?"
 I think that's a **great question**.
 The concepts behind Node are not new - people were doing this stuff with VB of all things (I can't remember the link or the name).
 Unfortunately these conversations took a not-so-fun turn.

 > NPM.
 NuGet.
 RubyGems whatever it's all the same.
 There's nothing new about a package management system and nothing new about Node.